A-N-M-Noor/LazyGo_WRO2025/README.md

 <td width="50%">

 #### How It Works:
-- The motor is connected to the differential gearset using.a matching 20 teeth 3D printed gear.
+- The motor is connected to the differential gearset using a matching 20 teeth 3D printed gear.
 The gear system transfers torque from the motor to the gearbox with a **1:1.2** ratio.
 - The differential automatically compensates for wheel speed differences when turning.
 - Encoder readings stay accurate as it records roughly the average speed of the two wheels.

-> Needs work here.
-How many teeth does the LEGO differential have?
-Research about encoder power getting divided.

 #### Benefits of our drive train:
 1. **Smooth Turning**: Independent wheel speeds allow efficient navigation.